Pumping, Repair & Installation — On-Site Septic Pros

-Most residential septic tanks in Toombs County require pumping every 3–5 years, and Georgia Rule 511-3-1 requires permits for new installations and major repairs.
-Vidalia Septic provides local septic service — pumping, repair, installation, and drain field work — for properties throughout Toombs County, with same-day emergency service available.
+Most residential tanks need pumping every 3–5 years, and Georgia Rule 511-3-1 requires permits for new installations and major repairs.
+We handle pumping, repair, installation, and drain field work for properties throughout Toombs County, with same-day emergency help when you need it.

 Emergency Service Available